f1a3h/mkdocs-notes/docs/Computer Science/Computer Security/Stanford CS110L.md

     - Caution: you can have memory leaks if you create reference cycles
 - `RefCell<T>`
     - Allows us to have shared references to the cell with mutability
-    - Its `new` function doesn’t heap allocate
+    - Its `new` function doesn't heap allocate
     - This is still safe because it will enforce the reference rules at runtime, which results in additional cost
     - Common pattern: `Rc<RefCell<T>>`